njsdias/njsdias/README.md

 My curiosity takes me explore the state of the art of several ML models.
 I'm very interested in problems that involves engineer, signal processing, anomaly detection, NLP and computer vision

-In my github you can find several courses related with: Fundaments of Machine Learning, Deep Learning (NLP and Computer Vision), development of APi's, Big Data using Spark and Scala and develop tests using pytest.
+In my github you can find several courses related with:
+- Fundaments of Machine Learning,
+- Deep Learning (NLP and Computer Vision),
+- development of API's,
+- Big Data using Spark and Scala
+- develop tests using pytest.

 To be updated I'm always searching for the new tendencies.
 Due to this you can find in my Github courses about Tensorflow and Pytorch (Pyro).